Paul Rand: Corporate identities

 Rand's most widely known contributions to design are his corporate identities, many of which are still in use.
 IBM, ABC, Cummins Engine, UPS, and Enron, among many others, owe Rand their graphical heritage.
 One of his strengths, as Moholy-Nagy pointed out, was his ability as a salesman to explain the needs his identities would address for the corporation.
 According to graphic designer Louis Danziger:

 Rand's defining corporate identity was his IBM logo in 1956, which as Mark Favermann notes "was not just an identity but a basic design philosophy which permeated corporate consciousness and public awareness."
 The logo was modified by Rand in 1960.
 The striped logo was created in 1972.
 The stripes were introduced as a half-toning technique to make the IBM mark slightly less heavy and more dynamic.
 Two variations of the "striped" logo were designed; one with eight stripes, one with thirteen stripes.
-The bolder mark with eight stripes was intended as the company's default logo, while the more delicate thirteen stripe version was used for situations where a more refined look was required, such as IBM executive stationery and business cards.
-Rand also designed packaging, marketing materials and assorted communications for IBM from the late 1950s until the late 1990s, including the well known Eye-Bee-M poster.
-Although Ford appointed Rand in the 1960s to redesign their corporate logo, it refused to use his modernized design.
+The bolder mark with eight stripes was intended as the company's default logo, while the more delicate thirteen-stripe version was used for situations where a more-refined look was required, such as IBM executive stationery and business cards.
+Rand also designed packaging, marketing materials and assorted communications for IBM from the late 1950s until the late 1990s, including the well-known Eye-Bee-M poster.
+Although Ford appointed Rand in the 1960s to redesign its corporate logo, it refused to use his modernized design.

 Although the logos may be interpreted as simplistic, Rand was quick to point out in A Designer's Art that "ideas do not need to be esoteric to be original or exciting."
-His Westinghouse trademark, created in 1960, epitomizes that ideal of minimalism while proving Rand's point that a logo "cannot survive unless it is designed with the utmost simplicity and restraint."
-Rand remained vital as he aged, continuing to produce important corporate identities into the eighties and nineties with a rumored $100,000 price per single design.
+His Westinghouse trademark, created in 1960, epitomizes that ideal of minimalism while attesting Rand's point that a logo "cannot survive unless it is designed with the utmost simplicity and restraint."
+Rand remained vital as he aged, continuing to produce important corporate identities into the 1980s and 1990s with a rumored $100,000 price per single design.
 The most notable of his later works was his collaboration with Steve Jobs for the NeXT Computer corporate identity; Rand's simple black box breaks the company name into two lines, producing a visual harmony that endeared the logogram to Jobs.
-Jobs was pleased; just prior to Rand's death in 1996, his former client labeled him "the greatest living graphic designer."
+Jobs was pleased; just prior to Rand's death in 1996, his former client labeled him "the greatest living graphic designer".

 Later years

 Rand devoted his final years to design work and the writing of his memoirs.
 In 1996, he died of cancer at age 82 in Norwalk, Connecticut.

-He is buried in Beth El Cemetery.
+Prior to his death, Rand asked his friend and fellow graphic designer Fred Troller to design his headstone.
+Graphic design author Steven Heller, known for his insightful commentary on design principles, offered praise for Rand's memorial.
+Heller stated “The memorial stands out among rows of traditional tombstones in the Connecticut cemetery for its economical beauty, subtle ingenuity, and elegant typography."